Ryan Crouser goes big, breaks 31-year-old shot put record - WTMJ

 “There are three or four guys capable of doing that,” Kovacs said.
 “In Tokyo, there are going to be some fireworks.
 Every year, we’re talking about the records being broken and I think there’s more to come.”

-Several minutes later, Crouser was proudly posing down on the field.
+Several minutes after his record, Crouser was proudly posing on the field.
 The picture: Him standing next to the scoreboard with both thumbs raised and the words “World Record” highlighted in green on the board next to his new record.

+Shot putters fashion themselves as part-time physics gurus.
+They spend hours analyzing their throws from multiple angles, all in the hopes of eking out a few more centimeters.

+About the dynamics of his best-ever throw, Crouser said: “I stayed big with my chest and relaxed and let the entry happen.
+I didn’t force it.
+And once I did that well, I knew the throw was going to be good, so I didn’t do anything to mess it up from there.”

 The opening day of trials also featured strong first-round performances from world 800-meter champion Donavan Brazier and sprinter Sha’Carri Richardson, who chose orange as the hair color of the day and turned in the fastest 100-meter time (10.84 seconds).
 High jumper Vashti Cunningham — the daughter of former NFL quarterback Randall Cunningham — easily qualified for the final and discus thrower Valarie Allman set a meet record with her throw of 229- 8 (70.01) in qualifying.